 Bookish Settings We Would Love to Visit

-WE LOVE BOOKISH settings where the world within the story and our physical world overlap enabling us to fantasize about one day walking the same streets and staying in the same houses as the characters we’ve read about.
+WE LOVE BOOKISH settings where the world within the story and our physical world overlap, enabling us to fantasize about walking the same streets one day and staying in the same houses as the characters we’ve read about.